sjaehn/BSchaffl/README.md

 What's new
 -----------
-* Crazy name
-* Resizeable GUI
-* Monitor also displays negative amplitude
+* Jack transport status notification
+* Downsize on small screens
-* Bugfixes
+* New install method

 Usage
 -----